Skip to content

 Look at the teudat kashrus posted at the entrance — not just at a website listing, not just because someone told you, and not because a restaurant "looks frum."
 The certificate must be current (check the expiry date), physically present, and issued by a supervising body you recognize.
 If it is absent or expired, assume the establishment is not currently certified until you can confirm otherwise.

-Machane Yehuda market area.
+Machane Yehuda Market Area

 The shuk — Machane Yehuda market — is Jerusalem's most vibrant food destination and one of the great open-air markets in the Middle East.
 It is also one of the most halachically complex dining environments in the city.